aerialgiant/handbook/developing-a-career.md

 Titles
 ------

-Titles are defined within a particular role, e.g. software developer. and progress from Associate to Fellow across all roles.
+Titles are defined within a particular role, e.g. software developer, and progress from Associate to Fellow across all roles.
 There are five levels for each role:

  * Associate